 Fortunately, we can make a conscious choice about how our money works in the world.
 As responsible investors, we seek to make investment decisions that not only make mone , but that also support and accelerate a crucial shift toward a more economically just and environmentally sustainable future.
 Many companies have this same focus, as they recognize that their long-term future value is intertwined with the health of people and the planet.
 These companies will thrive, as will the investors who own them.

-The modern roots of responsible investing can be traced to the impassioned political climate of the 1960s.
+While the origins of SRI date back centuries, the modern roots of responsible investing can be traced to the impassioned political climate of the 1960s.
 A series of themes such as concerns regarding the Vietnam War, civil rights, our natural environment and equality for women served to escalate sensitivities to issues of social responsibility and accountability.
 This broadened during the 1970s to include labor/management issues and anti-nuclear convictions.

 The ranks of responsible investors grew dramatically in the 1980s as millions of people, churches, universities, cities, and states focused investment strategies on dismantling the racist system of apartheid in South Africa.
 Then, with environmental disasters such as Chernobyl and Exxon Valdez, the environment and energy became prominent issues for investors across the globe.